 Online courses at Montclair State University are structured using a user-friendly web environment within Canvas, our learning management system, to provide you with all relevant course information, access to learning materials and activities, opportunities to engage and collaborate with peers and your professor, as well as assessments to enable you to demonstrate your understanding and mastery of the course.

-Where students get to know each other and post general questions.
+- Q&A Discussions: Many courses include open ended discussion forums so students can post general questions and get to know each other..
 This area is often used for FAQs.

-Montclair State University provides online programs that represent areas for which the University has a solid reputation for excellence, and in which the University is a state and national leader.
+Montclair State University provides online degree and certificate programs that represent areas for which the University has a solid reputation for excellence, and in which the University is a state and national leader.

-For more detailed information about each program, please visit the MSU Online Programs website.
+For more detailed information about each program, please visit the Montclair State Online Programs website.